4 Configuring Security for Oracle Exadata System Software

 CREATE ROLE command to create roles for Oracle Exadata System Software users.

-For example, to create a role for administrators, you could use the following command:
+For example, to create a ADMIN role, you would use the following command:

 CellCLI> CREATE ROLE admin